DuckTapeMan35/razer-keyboard-highlighter/README.md

 Support for highlighting keys when held according to a configuration file with pywal, i3wm and hyprland integration, supports key combinations of any order/size

-## > [!IMPORTANT]
+## IMPORTANT
-> In its current state this application is not secure, I am researching on how to properly forward keypress events to the light controller in such a way that no other process can sniff them, but at this point in time any process running with the same permissions as the user running `razer_controller` can sniff keypresses, meaning this application introduces a vulnerability into your system.
+In its current state this application is not secure, I am researching on how to properly forward keypress events to the light controller in such a way that no other process can sniff them, but at this point in time any process running with the same permissions as the user running `razer_controller` can sniff keypresses, meaning this application introduces a vulnerability into your system.

 ## Requirements